 - Tygra from Thundercats 2011 ran to the railings while Cheetara and a fishman watched from a respectful distance.
 Way to impress the ladies there, Tygra.

-- Happens in an early episode of Arthur when Arthur and Buster ride a screaming swing type of ride called "The Hurl-A-Whirl" which is designed to make the riders vomit and it came with free barf bags, inside the ride it shows them turning green and leaning their mouths over the bags.
-This also happens to Francine Frensky in the episode "Vomitrocious" when she has that embarassing incident in the school cafeteria.
+- Happens in an early episode when Arthur and Buster ride a screaming swing type of ride called the "Hurl-A-Whirl" which is designed to make the riders vomit and comes with free barf bags.
+Inside the ride they are shown turning green and covering their mouths with the bags.

-- Daria lets fly in the episode Malled due to the smell of Brittany's perfume.
+- Daria lets fly in the episode "Malled" due to the smell of Brittany's perfume.
 The 'camera' is facing her, but she dips her mouth just below the frame when she heaves to keep the audience from seeing anything.

-- Bolin from The Legend of Korra "tosses his noodles" during a Pro-Bending match after a night of eating nothing but noodles resembling that of binge-drinking due to heart break.
+- Bolin from The Legend of Korra "tosses his noodles" during a Pro-Bending match after a night of eating nothing but noodles resembling that of binge-drinking due to heartbreak.

 - Happens constantly in Archer, with Archer (who vomits pretty much whenever anyone mentions Malory's sex life) ducking out of camera range to throw up.

 - Ron from Kim Possible vomits in the episode "Homecoming Upset" while riding in a boat.

 - Also in "Motor Ed" where a flashback shows he vomited on a clown after eating hotdogs before going on an Amusement Park spinning ride.